Vonng/pigsty/docs/m-discovery.md

 ## Labels

 Either through Consul or static file service discovery.
-The end effect is to achieve an association between **identity information** and **collected time series**.
+The end effect is to achieve an association between **identity information** and **instance metrics**.

-This correlation is achieved through the **dimensional labels** of the monitoring metrics, not all of which have the following labels.
+This correlation is achieved through the **dimensional labels** of the monitoring metrics.

-However, all original monitoring metrics related to database clusters in Pigsty must have both `cls` and `ins` tags and remain immutable throughout their lifecycle.
+However, all original metrics related to database clusters in Pigsty must have both `cls` and `ins` tags and remain immutable throughout their lifecycle.

 | Identity parameters | Dimension labels | Sample values |
 | :-----------: | :------: | :---------------: |